-- Daily tweets on sustainability programs and projects.
-Our Twitter page received 215,785 impressions in 2019, an 18% increase over the 182,400 impressions we received in 2018. - 58 speaking events in 2019, reaching approximately 6,199 professionals. - We received sustainability coverage in seven publications in 2019, including Commercial Property Executive, REIT Magazine, Urban Land, and BOMA Magazine.
-These publications have an estimated total audience size of over 4.5 million. - Press releases via BusinessWire around major sustainability accomplishments that are seen by 100+ media outlets.
+• Daily tweets on sustainability programs and projects.
+Our Twitter page received 215,785 impressions in 2019, an 18% increase over the 182,400 impressions we

+We received sustainability coverage in seven publications in 2019, including Commercial Property Executive, REIT Magazine, Urban Land, and BOMA Magazine.
+These publications have an estimated total audience size of over 4.5

+Press releases via BusinessWire around major sustainability accomplishments